Multi-Scale Node Embeddings for Graph Modeling and Generation: Data

-Secondly, we set an edge among two $ \ell-nodes$ if there was \textit{at least one} link among their higher resolution members.
-More formally, the \textit{coarse-grained} $ \mathbf{A}^{(\ell)}$ is calculated by applying the \autoref{eq:coarse-graining_0ell}.
-We chose this \textit{one-step} procedure to easily generate every level without passing into the intermediate scales.
-However, the MSM accept every \textit{arbitrary-steps} scheme, e.g. if $ \ell = 3$ then $ 0 \to 1 \to 3$ is also possible.
-Note that the coarse-grained graphs become \textit{fully-connected} from $ \ell = 4$.
-Therefore, the \textit{statistical} modelling would be possible up to $ \ell = 3$.
+Secondly, we set an edge among two $ \ell$-nodes if there existed \textit{at least one} connection between any of their constituent 0-nodes (see \autoref{eq:coarse-graining_0ell}).
+Our procedure uses a \textit{one-step} approach to easily generate every level directly from the $ \mathbf{A}^{(0)}$, without passing through the intermediate scales.
+The latter procedure is also allowed by the MSM.